AdobeDocs/campaign-classic.en/help/reporting/using/actions-on-reports.md

 You can print your report: to do this, click the printer icon: this opens the dialog box.

-For a better result, edit the Internet Explorer printing options and select **[!UICONTROL Print background colors and images]**.
+For a better result, edit the Explorer printing options and select **[!UICONTROL Print background colors and images]**.

 ![](assets/s_ncs_advuser_report_print_options.png)